tsrajpurohit/healthcare-ba-ai-portfolio-/docs/analytics/index.md

 | User Stories & AC | Complete backlog with acceptance criteria |
 | UAT / Validation | Data validation & dashboard acceptance scenarios |
 | Healthcare Domain | Patient flow, quality, workforce, revenue cycle metrics |

 ---

-### How to Use This Portfolio

-1. Clone or download the repository.
-2. Read the README, then follow folders 01 → 08.
-3. Use `Sample-KPI-Data.csv` to build a demo Power BI dashboard.
-4. Add screenshots of your Power BI visuals into `assets/samples/`.
-5. Pair this with the other three healthcare portfolios for a complete narrative:
-   - Hospital Management System (operations)
-   - AI RCM Platform (revenue + AI)
-   - Clinical Trial Management System (research)
-   - **Healthcare Analytics Dashboard** (decision support & BI)

----